The Park City home buying guide:

 Title Insurance on Park City and Deer Valley Properties:

-When property is sold or refinanced, the lender and/or buyer needs a preliminary title report to see exactly what liens and encumbrances are against the property.
+When a property is sold or refinanced, the lender and/or buyer needs a preliminary title report to see exactly what liens and encumbrances are against the property.
 The seller of the property pays for the buyer's title insurance policy and the buyer pays for the lender's policy.
 If you are paying cash when purchasing a Park City home or condo the title fees are inexpensive since the seller is paying for your policy.

 Items that a preliminary title report show include: